bitsgalore/contextactions/readme.md

 First install [Zenity](https://wiki.gnome.org/action/show/Projects/Zenity) (if you don't have it already):

     sudo apt-get install zenity

+**Nautilus** users may also need to install *nautilus-actions* (I don't use Nautilus myself so I don't know if this is necessary):

+    sudo apt-get install nautilus-actions

 If you're using the **Caja** file manager (MATE desktop), copy the scripts in this repo to `~/.config/caja/scripts/` or one of its subdirectories.
 If you're a **Nautilus** user, copy the scripts to `~/.local/share/nautilus/scripts/`.

-The tools that are called by the scripts must be installed separately.
-For tools that are installed in nomn-standard ways (e.g. jhove), you may need to update the script according to your local installation path.
+All tools that are called by the scripts must be installed separately (if you don't have them already).
+For tools that are installed in nomn-standard ways (e.g. jhove, Apache Tika) you may need to update the script according to your local installation path.

 ## Using the scripts